qthequartermasterman/GraphAlgorithm/GraphAlgorithm/README.md

 #### Adjacency List-based Graphs
 Using an adjacency list saves us the hastle of having to generate lists of edges to start with, so we can just join all our lists into one ( O(E) ) and then sort them O(E *logE).
 Thus, the overall complexity is simply O(E*logE)

+### Dijkstra's Algorithm
+#### Adjacency Matrix-based Graphs
+Using an adjacency matrix, for each of the V steps, we compare V distances, since we have to go over the entire V^2 matrix.
+So the complexity is O(V^2).

+#### Adjacency List-based Graphs
+Using an adjacency list, a heap can be used to reduce the complexity to O(E * logV)